-I have been making these Maple Glazed Carrots for years, for the most part the recipe has not changed at all.
+I have been making these Maple Glazed Carrots for years and for the most part, the recipe has not changed at all.
 It is a solid recipe that people love.
-It was not until I started testing the maple carrot recipe that I realized that it need to be updated.
+It was not until I started testing the maple glazed carrot recipe that I realized it needed to be updated.

-Looking at the recipe the first memory that sprang to mind was a conversation I had with Chef/ Owner George Morrone at the restaurant Aqua in San Francisco.
-Chef was testing a new dish for an upcoming new menu and I was a young cook, excited to see what chef was working on.
-Chef was working on a sauce and to my great delight he asked me taste the sauce, which I was so excited to try but at the same time scared to death because I knew he was going to ask me questions about the sauce and I did not want to make any mistakes.
-The one topic of that conversation that stuck with me that day was the use of chili in a sauce and how that can really add another dimension to a dish.
-The heat of a chili makes the partnering flavors more pronounced and vibrant, the chili has the power to elevate each bite.
-Who knew adding chilies to a dish could create such a dramatic effect.
+Looking at the recipe, the first memory that sprang to mind was a conversation I had with Chef/ Owner George Morrone at the restaurant Aqua in San Francisco.
+The chef was testing a new dish for an upcoming menu, and I was a young cook excited to be in the mix.
+The chef was working on a sauce and to my great delight, asked me to taste it.
+I was so excited to try it but at the same time scared to death because I knew he was going to ask me questions and I didn’t want to make any mistakes.
+We discussed the use of chili in a sauce and how that can really add another dimension to a dish.
+The heat of chili makes the partnering flavors more pronounced and vibrant, subsequently elevating each bite.
+This was a revelation to me.

-For this updated recipe, the first thing that I realized I need to add to the carrots was a hit of acid, the carrots are sweet we have the maple syrup and brown sugar, all three ingredients bring a different level of sweetness to the dish which helps build complexity to the dish, and some umami.
-A splash of apple cider vinegar will bring a layer of earthy notes and a counter balance to the sweetness.
-The next area that needed to be addressed is building a bridge of flavors that help tie all of the sides together.
-In this case we are adding ginger.
+For this updated recipe, I added a bit of acidity to the carrots which are sweet with maple syrup and brown sugar.
+All three ingredients bring an elevated level of sweetness to the dish, building complexity to the dish, and adding umami.
+A splash of apple cider vinegar brings a layer of earthiness and counterbalances the sweetness.
+The next area that needed to be addressed is building a bridge of flavors that helps tie it all together.
+In this case, we are adding ginger.

-The last little change is adding the red chili flakes, this is the secret ingredient in this dish, the spicy heat helps draw the flavors all together as counter balance to all of the sweet, salty, umami, all colliding together making you take another bite followed with another bite.
+The last little change is adding the red chili flakes, this is the secret ingredient in this dish, the spicy heat helps draw the flavors all together as a counterbalance to all of the sweet, salty, and umami, all colliding together making you take another bite followed with another bite.

 Shop the Recipe…